burizz/whitelist-aws-ips/README.md

   - [x] Add list of IP ranges in DynamoDB table
   - [x] Only update if an entry is missing
   - [x] Create list of IPs to be added in SG from DynamoDB Table
-- [x] Implement lambda function handler instead of main
+- [ ] Implement Lambda function handler instead of main

 **Improvements - v1.1** :
 - [x] Fix bug with security group updates when IPs are less than 50 (they get duplicated in all SGs)
-- [ ] Combine download and json parse funcs into one
+- [x] Combine download and json parse funcs into one using decoder (no need to download the file locally)
-- [ ] Improve grouping of all functions in Main
 - [ ] Create SSM param store if it doesnt exist
-- [ ] Move all AWS svc client duplications to an init() function - https://tutorialedge.net/golang/the-go-init-function/; we can have more than 1 init() to initialize the multiple svc clients
+- [ ] Move all AWS svc client duplications to an init() function - https://tutorialedge.net/golang/the-go-init-function/; we can have more than 1 init() to initialize the different svc clients
-- [ ] Figure out a good way to link all SGs at the end into a single one - inheritance ?
+- [ ] Figure out a good way to link all SGs at the end into a single one - some sort of inheritance ?

 ## Build Lambda zip